htem/GridTape_VNC_paper/template_registration_pipeline/run_elastix/README.md

 ## A pipeline for running elastix to register two 3D image stacks.
 Intended use is registering neuroimaging data from one individual to a standard template of the imaged brain structure.
 Recommended parameters in this pipeline have been tuned for aligning adult Drosophila ventral nerve cords, which are ~450 x 200 x 150 microns in size.
 If you're trying to use this to register structures of different spatial sizes, you may need to tune parameters yourself.

+THIS CODE IS INCLUDED IN THIS REPOSITORY FOR POSTERITY, BUT CONTINUED DEVELOPMENT OF HAS BEEN MOVED TO [A SEPARATE REPOSITORY](https://github.com/htem/run_elastix).
+Check that repository for the latest code.

 ---

 ## Usage Manual